TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Other external support

-## Alternate Communication Plan
+### Alternate Communication Plan
-The Incident Response Team shall establish an alternate communications plan for use during any incident or potential incident where the existing organzational communications platforms may or have become unavailable or otherwise compromised.
+The Incident Response Team shall establish at least one secondary communication channel for situations where the primary means of communication is unavailable or compromised.
+This could be personal cell phones, a secondary teleconferencing system, etc. These communication channels must be established prior to their need to minimize their immediate use in a time of need.

 ## Documentation, Training, Awareness